-The class $\mathcal{PC}$ contains thousands of natural problems (e.g., finding a traveling salesman tour of length that does not exceed a given threshold, finding the prime factorization of a given composite, etc).
+The class $\mathcal{PC}$ contains thousands of natural problems (e.g., finding a traveling salesman tour of length that does not exceed a given threshold, finding the prime factorization of a given composite, finding a truth assignment that satisfies a given Boolean formula, etc).
 In each of these natural problems, the correctness of solutions can be checked efficiently (e.g., given a traveling salesman tour it is easy to compute its length and check whether or not it exceeds the given threshold).